-Using the Molecule Editor →"javascript:toggle2('myContent', 'myHeader');">+ open
+Using the Molecule Editor<a id="myHeader" href= → "javascript:toggle2('myContent', 'myHeader'); ">+ open

-In this problem you will edit a molecule using the molecular drawing program shown. ⇒below: <imq alt="" src="/static/MoleculeEditor_HTML.png" />
+In this problem you will edit a molecule using the molecular drawing program shown. →below: <img alt="" src="/static/MoleculeEditor_HTML.png" />

-Are the molecules I've drawn chemically possible? →"IntroductionHeader" href="javascript:toggle2('IntroductionContent', →'IntroductionHeader');">+ open
+Are the molecules I've drawn chemically possible? →"IntroductionHeader" href="javascript:togqle2('IntroductionContent', (continues on next page) '''

-The chemical editor you are using ensures that the structures you draw are correct →in one very narrow sense, that they follow the rules for covalent bond formation →and formal charge.
-However, there are many structures that follow these rules that →are chemically impossible, unstable, do not exist in living systems, or are beyond →the scope of this course.
-The editor will let you draw them because, in contrast to →the rules of formal charge, these properties cannot be easily and reliably. →predicted from structures.
-If you submit a structure that includes atoms that are not possible or are beyond, →the scope of this course, the software will warn you specifically about these parts →of your structure and you will be allowed to edit your structure and re-submit. →Submitting an improper structure will not count as one of your tries.
-In general, →you should try to use only the atoms most commonly cited in this course: C, H, N, O, → P, and S. If you want to learn about formal charge, you can play around with other. →atoms and unusual configurations and look at the structures that result.
+The chemical editor you are using ensures that the structures you draw are correct. \rightarrowin one very narrow sense, that they follow the rules for covalent bond formation, →are chemically impossible, unstable, do not exist in living systems, or are beyond. -the scope of this course.
+The editor will let you draw them because, in contrast to, -the rules of formal charge, these properties cannot be easily and reliably. →predicted from structures.
+If you submit a structure that includes atoms that are not possible or are beyond. -the scope of this course, the software will warn you specifically about these parts →of your structure and you will be allowed to edit your structure and re-submit... -Submitting an improper structure will not count as one of your tries.
+In general, \rightarrowyou should try to use only the atoms most commonly cited in this course: C, H, N, O, -> P, and S. If you want to learn about formal charge, you can play around with other -atoms and unusual configurations and look at the structures that result.